Kamiizumi/PiTainers/compose-configs/shedpi/README.md

 ## Usage

-Ensure that the `ds18b20-mqtt` image has been built or is available to the Docker daemon.
+Ensure that the `ds18b20-mqtt` and `rtl_433` images have been built or are available to the Docker daemon.

 To bring up ShedPi services run the following command: